bgdnvk/customer-support/README.md

 Since I'm using env vars first you need to make a JWT secret and add it to kubernetes as a secret.
 Inside lib/utils you can find secret-generator to generate the JWT secret and use it everywhere afterwards.
 You can just put that inside secret.env in the auth service and it will be automatically generated for you.

 # how to use
+start the agent service first, then case then auth

 3000/api/register

 ```